Affordable Therapy: How Can I Find A Therapist That Takes My Insurance?

 Mental health hotlines

 National mental health resource programs often have 24/7 on-call hotlines that anyone can use free of charge.
 Consider, however, that these hotlines are typically intended for acute crisis situations and are not an appropriate method of seeking ongoing or long-term therapeutic care.
-Still, hotline staff may be able to connect you to lower-cost mental health services in your local community for more regular care.
+Still, hotline staff may be able to connect you to lower-cost mental health services or therapy in your local community for more regular care.
 These hotlines include:

 • The 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline): Simply dial 988 or 1-800-273-TALK